Articles / Coronavirus

 Countries which rely heavily on tourism will probably introduce extra measures to entice travellers back after the pandemic has passed, “offering discounts to encourage people to return to travel and help them recover from the damage that coronavirus has caused”.

-Another measure that may become a feature in international travel is immunity certificates for coronavirus, which may come in a few different types.
+Another measure that may become a feature in international travel is vaccine passports (or vaccination certificates) for coronavirus, which may come in a few different types.
 Once a vaccine for coronavirus is available, you may need a vaccination certificate to travel, in the way that you currently need a yellow fever vaccination certificate to enter certain countries.
-Before the vaccine is developed, countries might also require proof of immunity, either as an antibody test certificate, or proof of non-infection to allow entry to the country.
-“People will either need to prove they have previously been infected with coronavirus and have now recovered, or that they have tested negative just before they started their trip” according to Mikkelsen.

 Which will be the best countries to travel to?

-Some countries have managed to limit the spread of coronavirus more significantly than others, so much so that countries such as Denmark and Norway have already taken steps to open up again.
+Some countries have managed to limit the spread of coronavirus more significantly than others, so much so that countries have already taken steps to open up again.

 “Considering the positive development in these countries, amongst others, I can imagine they will be ready to open their borders for travellers earlier than others, though there will certainly be some restrictions to this” Nilsen says.
 It is also likely that the most popular travel destinations will open up earlier than others because people will still perceive them as being safer.